Tax Trails - Self-Employment Income

 If you are engaged in farming and are not an employee, you are usually considered self-employed and may owe self-employment tax on your net earnings.

-You figure your self-employment tax on Schedule SE (Form 1040) (PDF), Self-Employment Tax.
+Figure your self-employment tax on Schedule SE (Form 1040) (.pdf), Self-Employment Tax.

 If you earn or receive income during the year that is not subject to withholding or you do not have enough tax withheld, you may have to pay estimated tax.
 If you do not pay enough tax during the year through withholding or by making estimated tax payments, you may have to pay a penalty.

 For more information on the tax consequences of farming, refer to Chapter 3, "Farm Income," and Chapter 12, "Self-Employment Tax," of Publication 225, Farmer's Tax Guide.
 For more information on estimated tax, refer to Chapter 2 of Publication 505, Tax Withholding and Estimated Tax.